pwk4m1/Nyanix/README.md

 Simple bootloader project.
 Aiming for clean code.

 Usage:
-	Your kernel must be at least 5 kilobytes large, and be 512-byte aligned in total size.
-Kernel header needs to be set withing first 5 kilobytes in image.
+	Your kernel must  be 512-byte aligned in total size.
+	Kernel header needs to be set withing first
+	5 kilobytes in image.
 This should still allow plenty enough space for other headers such as ELF or PE.